 Civil Service Commission

 Leticia Arreola serves as the Corporate Director of Human Resources at Esperanto Developments -a Hospitality Management company.
 In this role, Leticia has responsibility for employee relations, talent management, benefits administration as well as offering training to over 800 employees across Texas.
-Prior to joining Esperanto Developments she worked at Raytheon as a HR Generalist and FEDEX Ground as a Human Resources Field Manager.
+Prior to joining Esperanto Developments, she worked at Raytheon as an HR Generalist and FedEx Ground as a Human Resources Field Manager.
 Leticia graduated from the University of Phoenix.
 Leticia is also a member of the Women’s Lion Club.

 Paulina Lagos received her Bachelor of Architecture from The University of Texas at Austin and her Master of Science in Architecture from the University of Pennsylvania with a concentration in Architecture History & Theory.
 She currently serves on the board of the American Institute of Architects El Paso Chapter and is a practicing architect at Exigo Architecture.
 Paulina has worked on several projects for the City of El Paso and is committed to improving the quality of life of all El Pasoans through design.